How to succeed as a hotel tech reseller

-Technology is such a ubiquitous part of everyone’s life now, it’s hard to remember that just 20 years ago, smartphones didn’t exist.
+Technology is such a ubiquitous part of everyone’s life now, that it’s hard to remember that just 20 years ago, smartphones didn’t exist.
 Nor did Facebook.
 And people would never have dreamed they could book a hotel with a couple of clicks online.
 Now there is tech for every sector, apps launch daily and services are improved through greater interconnectivity and APIs (Application Programming Interfaces).

 So an industry has developed around tech reselling with people and companies who are experts at understanding which tools and apps are in the marketplace, which ones best suit a particular need, and which ones stack well to produce a suite of solutions that support and streamline a particular industry.

-Additionally there’s the chance for sector-specific tech vendors to work together.
+Additionally, there’s the chance for sector-specific tech vendors to work together.
 By aggregating their client base they can increase opportunities for sales across shared markets whilst growing their access to new territories.

 Tech is becoming increasingly important in the hotel industry.
 Properties are adopting multiple solutions from property management to business intelligence solutions to booking engines in order to manage their operations more effectively.
 Opportunities exist for partnerships to flourish between tech providers - working with interfacing solutions - to market to hotels collectively.